its-dedsec/Secure-Share/readme.md

 ---

-**⚠️ Security Notice**: This software is provided for educational and research purposes.
-While it implements industry-standard cryptographic practices, please conduct your own security audit before using in production environments.
+**⚠️ Security Notice**: This software provides strong encryption for file contents, but metadata (filenames, sizes, upload times) are visible to the server operator.
+For maximum privacy, consider encrypting sensitive filenames before upload.

 **🛡️ Zero-Knowledge Guarantee**: Your files and passwords never leave your device in plaintext form.
 The server acts only as encrypted storage and cannot access your data.

+**🏢 Enterprise Ready**: With comprehensive audit logging, rate limiting, and owner-based access control, this system is suitable for both personal and enterprise use.